OpenBB-finance/OpenBB/website/content/platform/reference/fixedincome/sofr.md

 ---
-title: sofr
+title: "sofr"
-description: Learn about the Secured Overnight Financing Rate (SOFR), a measure of the cost of borrowing cash overnight collateralized by Treasury securities.
-Explore the SOFR Python function parameters, data returns, and more.
+description: "Learn about the Secured Overnight Financing Rate (SOFR), a measure of  the cost of borrowing cash overnight collateralized by Treasury securities.
+Explore  the SOFR Python function parameters, data returns, and more."
 keywords:
 - Secured Overnight Financing Rate
 - SOFR